Licensed Yacht BrokersYachts for SaleLION'S DEN - WESTPORT FOR SALE

 Exclusions

-LION’S DEN is a registered name and does not convey.
-Exclusions include, but are not limited to, all owner’s personal items; a detailed list of exclusions will be provided at the time of sale upon written request.
+LION’S DEN is a registered name and does not convey with the sale.
+Exclusions include, but are not limited to, all owner’s personal items, and a detailed list of excluded items will be provided at the time of sale upon written request.

 Tender and jet skis

-The yacht carries a 2019 RIB powered by a Yamaha four‑stroke 115 hp F115LB with 40.5 hours; a full service was performed last year, including fuel tank emptying and recycling due to limited use, with hardly any hours since; the “annual” service for this year has not yet been undertaken owing to the very low hours, and the engine is flushed and run every other week.
-Complementing the tender are two Yamaha 2021 11’7" jet skis for spirited days on the water.
+The 2019 RIB is powered by a Yamaha four-stroke 115 hp F115LB engine showing 40.5 hours, with a full service completed last year that included emptying and recycling the fuel tank due to limited use; it has seen hardly any hours since.
+The annual service for this year has not yet been performed given the exceptionally low hours, while the engine is flushed and run every other week to maintain readiness.
+Complementing the tender are two 2021 Yamaha 11’7” jet skis.

 Specifications